Is Life Insurance Taxable?

 Do Beneficiaries of Segregated Fund Pay Income Tax?

 No, beneficiaries of segregated funds may not pay income tax.
-The investment policy about segregated funds allocates the income, capital gains, and losses realized in a year to policyholders for the tax to be exempted.
+The investment policy for segregated funds allocates the income, capital gains, and losses realized in a year to policyholders so that the tax is exempt.

 What are the Tax Consequences of Transferring Life Insurance?